aygaoua/FDFO/README.md

 ./fdfo test_maps/<name of your map>.fdf

-continue working on this project when im freezing (in win11 "to hard !!")
+continue working on this project when im freezing (in win11 && ubuntu "to hard !!")